-"The animals are great to work with," Jones says.
+"The animals are great to work with," Jones said.
 "I feel very fortunate that I have such affection and respect for my subjects."

 You can feel the same way -- even if you don't wear a vet's gown or a zookeeper's uniform.

 Related: For the latest veteran jobs postings around the country, visit the Military.com Job Search section.